Always wanted to start a business? Need funding to kickstart your idea?

 If you want to start your own business, you have to know the fundamentals of entrepreneurship.
 In our Microbusiness Development Course, we will teach you these lessons and more.

 As you're going through the program, we will also help you write a business plan so that you have both the knowledge of how to run your business and a living and breathing document to help you jump-start this.
-Most importantly though, you will then be eligible to apply for a microloan of at least $500!

 The Lean Startup Method